BioinfoNet/Status-of-OpenScienceKE-LiteratureSearch/Search.md

 Please refer to the ```Search.sh``` file for the code.

 To be able to run this code you will need to install the EDirect tool [here](https://github.com/esohkevin/OpenScienceKEHackathon/blob/master/EDirect.md)

+learn more about EDirect [here](https://dataguide.nlm.nih.gov/classes/edirect-for-pubmed/materials.html).
+It includes the course material for several webinars NCBI offered this year.